Azure Reserved Virtual Machine Instances

 Select and purchase Azure Reserved VM Instances in three easy steps—specify your Azure region, virtual machine type, and term (one year or three years)—that's it.

-While Azure Reserved Instances require making upfront commitments on compute capacity, they also provide flexibility should your business needs change.
+While Azure Reserved VM Instances require making upfront commitments on compute capacity, they also provide flexibility should your business needs change.
 Easily exchange or cancel reserved instances at any time.

-Automation and choice with instance size flexibility
+Optimise your reservation with instance size flexibility

 Purchase one-year or three-year term Azure Reserved VM Instances directly in the Azure portal and pay with a single, upfront payment or on a monthly basis.
 The monthly payment option is available at no extra cost.
 However, if you’re in a non-US-dollar market, your monthly payment amount may vary depending on the current month’s market exchange rate for your local currency.